-As developers, we usually choose WordPress to design websites in our PC first.
-We generally install a local server (popular known as localhost) using Xampp (for Windows OS), Mamp (for Apple OS).
-Yet, most of us are unaware of the proper way to bring it to live server later on.
+As developers, we usually choose WordPress to design websites on our PC first.
+We generally install a local server (popular known as localhost) using Xampp (for Windows OS), and Mamp (for Apple OS).
+Yet, most of us are unaware of the proper way to bring it to a live server later on.

 - First of all, you need a domain and hosting.

 - The domain name must be properly resolved to the hosting.
-Changing to hosting servers NS Address generally resolves it.
-(To get assistance, contact with your hosting provider)
+Changing to the hosting server’s NS Address generally resolves it.
+(To get assistance, contact your hosting provider)

 - Permission to create MySql database and FTP Access.
 It is preferable to have an access to the cPanel (assuming you are using Linux-based web hosting).

 - FTP client software FileZilla.
 You can download FileZilla from its official website.